Project

 Actions #3

-Updated by iballou over 3 years ago
+Updated by iballou about 4 years ago

 I can't think of any reason why the proposed solution would cause trouble in Katello.
 We'll just want to make sure there is an obvious path for keeping Pulp data consistent.